-In August 1940 he joined the Royal Engineers constructing gun emplacements and in the development of chemical warfare.
-In 1942 by order of the Air Ministry he was transferred to the Royal Air Force model making section for North Africa and Italy, producing models for the Dambuster raids, the D-Day landings and objectives in Africa and Italy.
+In August 1940 he joined the Royal Engineers, constructing gun emplacements and in the development of chemical warfare, stationed in Westmoreland in one of 10 secret units.
+In 1942 by order of the Air Ministry he was transferred to the Royal Air Force model making section for North Africa and Italy, stationed at RAF Medmenham, which included Danesfield House and Phyllis Court, in Buckinghamshire.
+Here he was a leading aircraftman and model maker working on the models of the D- Day Landings, producing models for the Dambuster raids (Moehne and Sorpe Dams), the D-Day landings and objectives in Africa and Italy.

-James was demobilised in 1945, and started to exhibit with the Aylesbury and District Art Society, becoming an acquaintance of the Society's patron, Augustus John.
+James was demobilised in 1945, and living in Aylesbury, he started to exhibit with the Aylesbury and District Art Society, becoming an acquaintance of the Society's patron, Augustus John.

-In 1947 he became art master at Eye Grammar School in Suffolk, and resided in Eye until his marriage in 1950, when he moved to Hoxne, also in Suffolk.
+In 1947 he became art and woodwork master at Eye Grammar School in Suffolk and stayed there until 1965.
+He lived in Eye until his marriage in 1950, when he moved to Hoxne, also in Suffolk.

 In 1950 he married Freda Muriel Tye of Hoxne, a student at Ipswich Art School specialising as a commercial display artist.
 The couple started married life in Hoxne, and in 1957 moved to 'The Retreat', a large thatched house in Hoxne.
 They had a son, Stephen James and a daughter, Jane.
 Govier continued to exhibit with the Aylesbury Art Society and Ipswich Art Club.